MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-microsoft-purview-risk-and-compliance-solutions.md

 ## Deprecation timeline

 > [!NOTE]
 > Any future dates and timelines are approximate and might change as we develop our plans further.
-See [Microsoft 365 Roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=) for the most current information.

 ### Worldwide service

 #### Upcoming

-October 2023 – Announcement of the first set of features in the deprecation plan and timelines.
+November 2023 – Announcement of the first set of features in the deprecation plan and timelines.

 ### Government clouds (GCC, GCC-H, DoD)

 #### Upcoming

-October 2023 – Announcement of the first set of features in the deprecation plan and timelines
+November 2023 – Announcement of the first set of features in the deprecation plan and timelines

 ## Migrating from older features to modern features